 Under the Magnuson-Stevens Act, the term 'limited access privilege' means "a Federal permit, issued as part of a limited access system under section 303A to harvest a quantity of fish expressed by a unit or units representing a portion of the total allowable catch of the fishery that may be received or held for exclusive use by a person," and includes IFQs.
 16 U.S.C. § 1802(26).
 In designing a LAPP, the Council is advised to use the National Standards, other applicable law, and the management objectives of the particular fishery management plan as the criteria in the selection of a LAPP (Anderson and Holliday 2007).
 Further, the goals and objectives for the management of charter vessels should guide the selection of an appropriate management approach and corresponding program features.
-All of the options for allocation-based management approaches would be considered LAPPs under section 303A of the Magnuson-Stevens Act.

-Should this amendment result in the establishment of a LAPP, a detailed review would be conducted five years after implementation of the program (Magnuson-Stevens Act 303A(c)(1)(G)).
+Although not all allocation-based management approaches would be considered LAPPs under section 303A of the Magnuson-Stevens Act, all of the proposed programs under consideration in this amendment would be considered LAPPs.
+As such, should this amendment result in the establishment of a LAPP, a detailed review would be conducted five years after implementation of the program (Magnuson-Stevens Act 303A(c)(1)(G)).
 Also, as mandated by the Magnuson-Stevens Act, an IFQ program in the Gulf must be approved by a majority of those voting in a referendum among eligible permit holders.
 Specifically, Section 303A(c)(6)(D) states in part that the Gulf Council "may not submit ... a fishery management plan or amendment that creates an individual fishing quota program ... unless such as system, as ultimately developed, has been approved ... by a majority of those voting in the referendum among eligible permit holders ...

 For multi-species permits in the Gulf of Mexico, only those participants who have substantially fished the species proposed to be included in the individual fishing quota program shall be eligible to vote in such a referendum."
 The Magnuson-Stevens Act defines 'individual fishing quota' as "a Federal permit under a limited access system to harvest a quantity of fish, expressed by a unit or units representing a percentage of the total allowable catch of a fishery that may be received or held for exclusive use by a person."
 Depending on the management approach selected by the Council, the National Marine Fisheries Service (NMFS) will determine whether a referendum is required.

-Section 2.5 addresses additional actions that may be added for the design of an allocation-based program.
+In addition to the actions provided in this current draft, Section 2.9 addresses additional actions that may be added for the design of an allocation-based program.
 These include accountability measures, cost recovery fees, and landings monitoring and evaluation, among others.
-Information on the requirements of an appeals process are also
+Information on the requirements of an appeals process are also included in Section 2.9.